vica781/Weather_Info_CLI/README.md

 #### New User Goals

 1. As a new user, I want to easily understand the main purpose of the site.
-2. As a new user, I want to be able to easily navigate through the application to find the information I need.
+2. As a new user, I want to be able to easily navigate through the application to find the information I need, so that I can plan my activities accordingly.
 3. As a new user, I want to find information on how to use the application effectively.
 4. As a new user, I want to easily input the city and country name to get the weather information.
 5. As a new user, I want the application to provide detailed weather information such as temperature, humidity, percipitation probability, wind speed, uv index, sunrise and sunset time.